 The physical demands described here are representative of that which an employee encounters while performing the essential functions of this job.
 Reasonable accommodations can be made to enable individuals with disabilities to perform the essential functions

 - Working with children and youth involves extensive physical activity, mental alertness and enthusiasm

 - Good general health, physical stamina and emotional stability are essential

-- Ability to hear within normal range, and communicate effectively in person or via telephone in a manner which can be understood by those with whom the person is speaking, including a diverse population
+- Ability to hear within normal range and communicate effectively in person or via telephone in a manner that can be understood by those with whom the person is speaking, including a diverse population

 - Ability to move quickly to address emergency or potentially dangerous situations

 - Ability to move about the building and the organization as needed

 - Ability to use public and/or private modes of transportation, duties are office-based, but travel to various offsite venues is required

 - Must be able to work outdoors in various types of weather conditions

 - On occasion, must lift up to 35 LBS